luigisaetta/jobs_bp/.ipynb_checkpoints/bp-checkpoint.md

 For example, you have trained a ML model in a Notebook and you have used the CONDA env "tensorflow27_p37_cpu_v1".

-If you want to repeat several times the training, in batch mode, you can reuse the code in a JOB, but you want to ensure that you're using every time exactly the same CONDA env, with the same libraries' versions.
+If you want to repeat several times the training, in batch mode, you can reuse the code in a JOB, but you want to ensure that you're using, every time, exactly the same CONDA env, with the same libraries' versions.

 You can easily control this thing using JOBS.
 When you create a JOB you can specify the values for several environment variables.